jlperona-teaching/ecs390-spring20/seminars/week05.md

 ## Assignment for This Week

-*Tools and other technology to make your teaching more effective.*
+*Introducing the concept of Universal Design for Learning.*

 ### Reading

-Read through *Technology We Can't Live Without!, revisited* by Ria Galanos, Michael Ball, John Dougherty, Joe Hummel, and David J. Malan.
+Read through *Universal Design: Implications for Computing Education* by Sheryl Burgstahler of the University of Washington, Seattle.
-This was originally published in the *ACM Technical Symposium on Computer Science Education* in 2018.
+This was originally published in *ACM Transactions on Computing Education* in 2011.
-You can find a PDF in the [Files section on Canvas](https://canvas.ucdavis.edu/files/6661077/download?download_frd=1).
+You can find a PDF in the [Files section on Canvas](https://canvas.ucdavis.edu/files/6661078/download?download_frd=1).
-This is a short 2-page paper about tools used in computer science education.
-The presentation next week will talk about some tools in use at UC Davis, and we'll have a discussion if there's time.
+We will discuss the Universal Design for Learning (UDL) next week.

-### Questions
+### Review

+The review format is adapted from the format for the [paper reviews for ECS 201C](https://github.com/jlpteaching/ECS201C/blob/master/syllabus.md#paper-reviews) by Jason Lowe-Power.

-You don't need to write a formal review of the paper.
+Write a review of the reading above.
-Instead, answer the following three questions:

-1. Have you used, or are currently using, any of the educational tools that the authors mentioned?
-2. Are there any tools on this list that you haven't used that may be useful to you in the future?
-3. Are there any tools *not* on this list that you think are worth mentioning?
+Your review should contain two short paragraphs:

+1. A short summary of the reading, and any key insights or implications.
+2. Your own thoughts about the reading.
+Anything that stood out or resonated with you, or a topic/question about it for next week.

-Submit your responses in the [assignment for this week on Canvas](https://canvas.ucdavis.edu/courses/356010/assignments/310492).
+Submit your review in the [assignment for this week on Canvas](https://canvas.ucdavis.edu/courses/369850/assignments/372349).

 ### Grading

-As long as you respond to the questions appropriately, you'll get credit.
+I'm looking to see if you read the paper.
+I am not going to grade this that harshly.
+That being said, if it's clear from your review that you didn't read the paper, you may not receive full credit.